hypo69/hypo/docs/gemini/out/en/how_to/src/endpoints/hypo69/code_assistant/instructions/instruction_doc_writer_rst_ru.rst

    - **Exception Handling (`ex`):** Use the `ex` prefix consistently in exception handling.

-   - **Usage Examples:** Include a `Usage Example` section demonstrating how to utilize the code in a practical context.
+   - **Usage Examples:** Include a `Usage Example` section demonStarting how to utilize the code in a practical context.
 Employ the `.. code-block:: python` directive for code examples.

    - **Table of Contents:**  Include a Table of Contents (`.. toctree::`) in the main `index.rst` file to link to the documentation of each module.